 The story of gold is as rich and complex as the metal itself.
 Wars have been fought for it and love has been declared with it.
-Ancient Egyptian hieroglyphs portray gold as the brilliance of the sun; modern astronomers use mirrors coated with gold to capture images of the heavens.

 Gold is rare.
 Today there are 165,000 metric tonnes of stocks in existence above ground.
-If every single ounce of this gold were placed next to each other, the resulting cube of pure gold would only measure 20 metres in any direction.
+If every single ounce of this gold were placed next to each other, the resulting cube of pure gold would only measure 20 meters in any direction.